 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP") requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets, liabilities, revenues, expenses and disclosures of contingent assets and liabilities.
 Actual results could differ from these estimates.
 Critical accounting policies and significant estimates include revenue recognition, allowance for doubtful accounts receivable, provision for excess and obsolete inventory, valuation of intangible and long-lived assets, valuation of goodwill, valuation of contingent consideration, royalty costs, provision for warranty costs, income taxes, and share-based compensation expense.
-The significant accounting policies used in preparation of these consolidated financial statements for the three and nine months ended September 30, 2011 are consistent with those discussed in Note 1 to the consolidated financial statements included in this report.
-The critical accounting policies and the significant judgments and estimates used in the preparation of our consolidated financial statements for the three and nine months ended September 30, 2011 are consistent with those discussed in our 2010 Form 10-K in the section captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates."
+The significant accounting policies used in preparation of these consolidated financial statements for the three and nine months ended September 30, 2011 are considered financial statements included in this report.
+The critical accounting policies and the significant judgments and estimates used in the preparation of our consolidated financial statements for the three and nine discussed in our 2010 Form 10-K in all material statements for the three and nine months ended September 30, 2011 are consistent with those discussed financial statements for the three and negative assets and estimates and estimates and estimates used in the preparation of our consolidated financial statements for the three and nine months ended September 30, 2011 are consistent with those discussed in our 2010 Form 10-K in the section captioned "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates."